 This project involves a variety of research activities that include assisting with wildlife monitoring and wildlife demography studies, computer and equipment training with community escort guides, rare/threatened bird monitoring, vegetation surveys, and monitoring ecosystem services in the Okavango Delta.

-Currently, there have been NO cases of the Ebola virus in Botswana or any neighboring countries.
+There have been no cases of the Ebola virus in Botswana or any neighboring countries.
 The affected countries are over 2,500 miles to the north.

 - September 22 – December 15

 Operating out of two 4WD vehicles, the student research crew group will be living in the bush and visiting a variety of different field sites and communities.
 For much of the time local community guides will camp with us, giving daily opportunities for cross-cultural exchanges.
 Students each morning, from the vehicles, will conduct game counts with community guides.
 Afternoons, at camp, are spent working with the guides on data entry, and covering coursework.